 - easy to operate.
 Automated solutions invite both the experienced photographer and a non-professional beginner to a fairly easy system.
 It consists of much less equipment configuration and a dedicated software suite.
 Yet, the employment of classical computer-operated cameras ensures the quality of a comparable level to a traditional studio.
 An automated studio is easier to use for an unskilled person – the learning curve for the operator is much shorter and you will have less difficulty finding the right employee.

 - reduction of post-processing time.
 The software provided with automated photo studios introduces automatic background removal to the process.
-You will not need to spend additional time cutting the product in the software and pasting it on a purely white background required for Amazon.
+Get your white background images almost instantly!
+You will not need to spend additional time cutting the product in the software and pasting it on a purely white background, which is required for Amazon.
 Additional batch image processing tools such as contrast, color saturation, sharpening and naming, reduce or eliminate the need for Photoshop or similar tools.
 The auto-cropping function can automatically produce images of the required size and frame-fill rate according to Amazon requirements.

 - control over naming conventions.
 The software will automatically name images to match Amazon standards.